golfviva/dont-kill-my-app/_vendors-content/ulefone_rugone/user.md

 ---

-Battery optimizations on Ulefone + RugOne phones primarily involve reining in Android's aggressive background app limits and disabling MediaTek’s background management tool, **DuraSpeed**.
-To stop your device from arbitrarily closing essential background apps or delaying your notifications.

 ## Auto-Start and Background Usage

 Look in your system Settings for **Manage Apps Automatically** or **App Launch** in Battery (or Battery Manager) and disable restrictions on the apps you depend on daily.